Sundae: Contested origins

-Two Rivers, Wisconsin in 1881
+Two Rivers, Wisconsin, in 1881

-Two Rivers claim is based on the story of George Hallauer asking Edward C. Berners, the owner of Berners' Soda Fountain, to drizzle chocolate syrup over ice cream in 1881.
+Two Rivers' claim is based on the story of George Hallauer asking Edward C. Berners, the owner of Berners' Soda Fountain, to drizzle chocolate syrup over ice cream in 1881.
 Berners eventually did and wound up selling the treat for a nickel, originally only on Sundays, but later every day.
 According to this story, the spelling changed when a glass salesman ordered canoe-shaped dishes.
 When Berners died in 1939, the Chicago Tribune headlined his obituary "Man Who Made First Ice Cream Sundae Is Dead".

 Residents of Two Rivers have contested the claims of other cities to the right to claim the title "birthplace of the ice cream sundae".
-When Ithaca, New York, mayor Carolyn K. Peterson proclaimed a day to celebrate her city as the birthplace of the sundae, she received postcards from Two Rivers' citizens reiterating that town's claim.
+When Ithaca, New York's mayor Carolyn K. Peterson proclaimed a day to celebrate her city as the birthplace of the sundae, she received postcards from Two Rivers' citizens reiterating that town's claim.
 Berners would have only been 16 or 17 in 1881, so it is therefore "improbable" that he would have owned an ice cream shop in that year.
 They also state that the obituary dates Berners' first sundae to 1899 rather than 1881.

-Buffalo, New York in 1889
+Buffalo, New York, in 1889

-Buffalos Stoddart Bros.
+Buffalo's Stoddart Bros.
 Drug Store advertised serving up ice cream sodas garnished with fruit syrup and whipped cream in the pages of The Buffalo Evening News and the Buffalo Courier as early as 1889.

-Evanston, Illinois in 1890
+Evanston, Illinois, in 1890

 Evanston was one of the first locations to pass a blue law against selling ice cream sodas in 1890.
 "Some ingenious confectioners and drug store operators [in Evanston]... obeying the law, served ice cream with the syrup of your choice without the soda [on Sundays].
-Thereby complying with the law… This sodaless soda was the Sunday soda."
+Thereby complying with the law...
+This sodaless soda was the Sunday soda."
 As sales of the dessert continued on Mondays, local Methodist leaders then objected to naming the dish after the Sabbath, so the spelling of the name was changed to sundae.

-Ithaca, New York in 1892
+Ithaca, New York, in 1892

 Supporting Ithaca's claim to be "the birthplace of the ice cream sundae", researchers at The History Center in Tompkins County, New York, provide an account of how the sundae came to be: On Sunday, April 3, 1892, in Ithaca, John M. Scott, a Unitarian Church minister, and Chester Platt, co-owner of Platt & Colt Pharmacy, created the first historically documented sundae.
 Platt covered dishes of ice cream with cherry syrup and candied cherries on a whim.
 The men named the dish "Cherry Sunday" in honor of the day it was created.
 The oldest-known written evidence of a sundae is Platt & Colt's newspaper ad for a "Cherry Sunday" placed in the Ithaca Daily Journal on April 5, 1892.
 By May 1892, the Platt & Colt soda fountain also served "Strawberry Sundays" and later, "Chocolate Sundays".

 Platt & Colt's "Sundays" grew so popular that by 1894, Chester Platt attempted to trademark the term ice cream "Sunday".